shivampathak91/argus-risk-intelligence/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Development

-This project was created as part of the Google Kaggle Agentic AI & Vibe Coding course.

-It was built using an AI-first development workflow, where AI coding agents generated and iteratively refined the code based on prompts and feedback.
-The focus of the project is the system design, agent orchestration, feature integration, and overall user experience.

----

 ### Development Guidelines